-Parents who are planning to send their daughters to camp for the coming summer may be interested in the announcement that Mrs. Blanche Carstens, Gardens Apartments, will reopen this summer for the sixth season Camp Allegro, located in the White Mountains, at Silver Lake, New Hampshire.
-The camp offers water and land sports, mountain climbing, horse-back riding, and develops appreciation of beauty in nature, music and handwork.
-The camp booklet will be mailed on request.
+Parents who are planning to send their daughters to camp the coming summer may be interested in the announcement that Mrs. Blanche Carstens, Gardens Apartments, will -oen this summer for the sixth season Camp Allegro, located The White Mountains, at Silver Lake, New Hampshire.
+The poffers water and land sports, mountain climbing, horseriding, and develops appreciation of beauty in nature, music and handwork.
+The camp booklet will be mailed on teruest.